 - Then there was the time Angel became the Big Bad, killed Jenny, then set up the body to get off on how the heroes would react to her murder.
 That was too much for a distraught Giles, and the former Ripper loaded up with a bowgun, fuel bombs and a freaking flaming baseball bat.

 - In Season 8, Renee lures a vampire before Buffy attacks it, then flicks a lighter and gives a Psychotic Smirk as Willow douses him in petroleum.
 After Buffy interrogates him he pleads for his life, saying he answered her questions, she has to let him go.

 - In Season 9, Angel and Faith fight demons who can regenerate, so they use a flamethrower to burn their whole bodies into ash.

-- On one episode, Wes and Fred went after a demon nest with blowtorches, setting the whole thing ablaze.
+- "A Hole in the World", Wes and Fred went after a demon nest with blowtorches, setting the whole thing ablaze.

 - Sometimes however vampires can put themselves out before being incinerated.

-- Averted when Wesley burns Lilah Morgan's employee contract which binds her to Wolfram & Hart for eternity.
+- Averted in "Home" when Wesley burns Lilah Morgan's employee contract which binds her to Wolfram & Hart for eternity.
 A duplicate contract immediately appears in the drawer.

 Lilah: Flames wouldn't be eternal if they actually consumed anything.

 - How Spike disposes of The Anointed One in "School Hard".